ecairn/void_logger/README.md

 class Test
   include VoidLogger::LoggerMixin

+  def initialize(logger=nil)
+    self.logger = logger
   end
+end
 ```

 This mixin brings two members to your module/class:
-- fallback_logger: It will look up all the ancestors to find a logger method and use it if it finds one or return a VoidLogger.new
+- logger: It will look up all the ancestors to find a logger method and use it if it finds one or return a VoidLogger.new
-- logger: The logger you can use in the class you mix VoidLogger::LoggerMixin into.
+- fallback_logger: The logger you can use in the class you mix VoidLogger::LoggerMixin into.
 Return the fallback logger (as defined above) unless you explicitly set a logger with the logger= method.

 You can reset the fallback logger by calling: